 The IKEA cube shelves are a little too deep and tall for shoes.
 JP resizes a 4×2 EXPEDIT into a shoe rack optimized for shoes.
 On her site, she draws out a detailed plan and cut list.

 At the bottom row, she does 10″ x 9 1/2″ compartments for boots and tall high heels.
 The two top rows are 10″ x 5 1/2″ for shoes.
 These dimensions will need to be adjusted if you are attempting this on the Kallax.

 The Expedit is no more.
 Try it with the Kallax instead!

-As you know, the Expedit or Kallax is not made of wood but medium density fiber board (MDF) sandwiching a paper honeycomb interior.
+As you know, the Expedit or Kallax is not made of wood but medium-density fiberboard (MDF) sandwiching a paper honeycomb interior.
 Cutting it down equals a lot of work, as you’ll need to reconstruct all the sides that face out.
 So if you’re a hacking noob, keep to the original dimension of 15 3/8″ if you can.
-It may save you a lot of headache.
+It may save you a lot of headaches.
 Or you can try this hack instead to achieve a similar effect.